saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 ```

-Write a function to calculate mean
+To practice further, let's write a function to calculate the mean (average) of a list of numbers.

 ```python
 class Mean(object):